medoni/gke-autopilot-with-argocd/README.md

 - A Google Cloud Project with required APIs enabled:
   - Container API (container.googleapis.com)
   - Compute Engine API (compute.googleapis.com)
+  - DNS API (dns.googleapis.com)
+- A GitHub repository for GitOps (for ArgoCD)
+- A domain name for ArgoCD UI (optional)

+## Architecture

+This module sets up:
+1. A GKE Autopilot cluster with spot instances
+2. ArgoCD deployment with Helm
+3. DNS configuration for ArgoCD UI (optional)
+4. Managed SSL certificates for secure access
+5. Health checks and HTTPS redirection for the ingress

 ## Usage